Travel.State.Gov > International Travel > Country Information > Azerbaijan International Travel Information

 Crime: Crime is relatively low.
 The majority of reported crimes involve burglary, assault, or petty crime such as pickpocketing.

-Victims of Crime: Report crimes to the local police by dialing 102and contact the U.S. Embassy at (+994 12) 488 3300.
-Local authorities are responsible for investigating and prosecuting crimes.
+Victims of Crime: U.S. citizen victim of sexual assault should first contact the U.S. Embassy Report crimes to the local police by dialing 102 and contact the U.S. Embassy at (+994 12) 488 3300.
+Remember that local authorities are responsible for investigating and prosecuting crimes.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Embassy for assistance.
 Local resources for victims of domestic violence include shelters, medical assistance, and legal aid.
 Victims may contact the State Committee for Family, Women, and Children Affairs by telephone at +994 12 498 00 92 or firstname.lastname@example.org for assistance.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Your U.S. passport will not prevent you from being arrested or prosecuted.

 Arrest Notifications: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.